St Katharine Docks - St Catherine's Dock - Near The Tower of London.

 Boats at St Katherine Docks

 There are a number of bars and restaurants at St Katharine Docks.
-Many of these do get a bit busy with locals and office workers from the nearby buildings in the summer evenings but that adds to the unique atmosphere there.
+Many of these can get a bit busy with office workers from the nearby buildings in the summer evenings but that adds to the unique atmosphere there.
 Many of the places are well-known chains, such as The Slug and Lettuce, Zizzi, Strada, Café Rouge and Cote.
-In the middle you can find a Starbucks in a small, domed building that you reach via a small bridge and it has some outside seating so you can get a caffeine hit will looking over at the yachts.
+In the middle you can find a Starbucks in a small, domed building that you reach via a short, wooden bridge.
+It has some outside seating so you can get a caffeine hit as you look over at the yachts.
 Then there are a few one-off eateries like Pizza on the Dock, Mala Kilikya’s and the River Lounge.
 Plus, my favourite place to eat, The Dickens Inn.

 There are also a few boutique shops around the water's edge.
 A couple of small clothing stores, a boat-themed shop with nicknacks, a life-aboard footwear place and a nice looking art store are some of the shops dotted around.
 There are also plenty of benches where you can just sit and people watch.